 Barcelona is my favorite city in the world that I’ve been to so far in my travels.
 I lived there for a summer during college and have been back a couple of times since.
 I love the laid-back, cosmopolitan atmosphere of the city and the nightlife is second to none.
-This past week, a friend asked for some recommendations for an upcoming trip to Barcelona so I thought I’d list out some of my favorite things to see and do in the city.
+This past week, a friend asked for some recommendations for an upcoming trip to the city so I thought I’d list out some of my favorite things to do in Barcelona.

 A good portion of Barcelona was designed by the famous architect Antoni Gaudi.
 One of my favorite Gaudi sites is Park Güell.
 The lizard mosaic at the entrance is one of the most recognized symbols of the city.
 The top of the park also provides one of the best views over the city and the ocean.
 You can see more about Park Güell here.